rapid7/metasploit-framework/documentation/modules/auxiliary/dos/ftp/vsftpd_232.md

+## Vulnerable Application

+This is an auxiliary for DOSing a VSFTPD server from version 2.3.3 and below.
+The vulnerability has been directly tested on versions 2.3.0, 2.3.1, and 2.3.2 and have shown success.

 VSFTPD is a popular ftp server written in C. The vulnerability causes a DOS on the service by leveraging a long recursive glob statement on the server.
 When we fill the 4096 character buffer with this recursive glob search, it makes the